-The primary idea is a symbolic binding of the hands during the wedding ceremony, often before the bride and groom make their vows to one another; sometimes as a 'stand alone' ritual leading up to the pronouncement of marriage.
-This is an adaptation of a ritual which has been known the world over through many different periods in history and by different faiths and cultures.
+A symbolic binding of the hands is often a primary feature at the heart of a wedding ceremony, before or after a bride and groom make their vows to one another; sometimes it’s used as a ritual with the exchange of vows and rings, and sometimes as a 'stand alone' ritual leading up to the pronouncement of marriage.

-In the past a binding of the hands has been associated with couples making a commitment to one another for a year and a day.
-Some couples like to use this idea and make their future wedding anniversaries an opportunity to review their relationship and the past year, and renew their vows and commitments.
-Other couples prefer the ritual as an outer representation of the joining taking place within which can't be actually seen - the joining of hearts, souls and intentions.
+In the past a binding of the hands was associated with couples making a commitment to one another for a year and a day.
+Some modern day couples like to use this idea and make their future wedding anniversaries an opportunity to review their relationship and the past year, and renew their vows and commitments.

-In a full Handfasting Ceremony the union or marriage of two people is considered to be the union or marriage of the masculine and feminine, the God and Goddess, within.
-This is very much the kind of language and symbology used in a full Handfasting Ceremony – God and Goddess, Lord and Lady.
+In a full Pagan Handfasting Ceremony the union or marriage of two people is considered to be the union or marriage of the masculine and feminine, the God and Goddess, within.
+This is very much the kind of language and symbology used in a full Handfasting Ceremony – God and Goddess, Lord and Lady, Man and Woman.